catseye/Befunge-93/eg/README.markdown

 copyrighted by their original authors.
 See the file LICENSE for more information.

+NOTE: many of these programs were developed on interpreters that did not produce warnings.
+When running them with `bef` it is recommended to suppress extraneous output with `bef -q`.

+NOTE: dates are given in Month/Day/Year Minus 1900 format, and many of these dates are questionable, especially when Day is 1.

 | Name                       | License | Author              | Date     | Notes                                                                                                                                                                                                                                                                                                                                                                                                 |
 | -------------------------- | ------- | ------------------- | -------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [anagram.bf](anagram.bf)   |         | Kalyna Zazelenchuk  | 9/5/93   | This program will input a string of sixteen characters or less, and (p)ut those characters in order on line 3 (the line with the \*'s).
 It will then randomly find numbers from 1 to 16, (g)et the characters at line 3 in random order, replace them with \*'s, and print them out.
 Effectively produces anagrams of words you type in.
 It uses the code from 'rand2.bf' to generate random numbers.